M66B/BackPackTrackII/README.md

 * Step count

 <a name="FAQ8"></a>
-**(8) What actions exist for Tasker or similar?**
+**(8) Can I automate things?**

+Yes, you can, for example with [Tasker](http://tasker.dinglisch.net/).

 Enable/disable tracking:

-* am startservice -a eu.faircode.backpacktrack2.TRACKING --ez Enable false
+* *am startservice -a eu.faircode.backpacktrack2.TRACKING --ez Enable false*
-* am startservice -a eu.faircode.backpacktrack2.TRACKING --ez Enable true
+* *am startservice -a eu.faircode.backpacktrack2.TRACKING --ez Enable true*

+The default is to enable tracking.

 Request trackpoint/waypoint:

-* am startservice -a eu.faircode.backpacktrack2.TRACKPOINT
+* *am startservice -a eu.faircode.backpacktrack2.TRACKPOINT*
-* am startservice -a eu.faircode.backpacktrack2.WAYPOINT
+* *am startservice -a eu.faircode.backpacktrack2.WAYPOINT*

 Write/upload GPX:

-* am startservice -a eu.faircode.backpacktrack2.WRITE_GPX
+* *am startservice -a eu.faircode.backpacktrack2.WRITE_GPX*
-* am startservice -a eu.faircode.backpacktrack2.UPLOAD_GPX
+* *am startservice -a eu.faircode.backpacktrack2.UPLOAD_GPX*

+Make sure you have configured your weblog URL and authorization data before trying to upload.

 Possible parameters:

-* --es TrackName "Test" (default: "BackPackTrack")
+* *--es TrackName "Test"* (default: "BackPackTrack")
-* --ez WriteExtensions false (default: false)
+* *--ez WriteExtensions false* (default: false)
-* --ez DeleteData false (default: false)
+* *--ez DeleteData false* (default: false)
-* --es TimeFrom "1970-1-1" (default: beginning of time)
+* *--es TimeFrom "1970-1-1"* (default: beginning of time)
-* --es TimeTo "2015-1-1" (default: end of time)
+* *--es TimeTo "2015-6-22"* (default: end of time)

 For example:

-am startservice -a eu.faircode.backpacktrack2.WRITE_GPX --es TrackName "Test" --ez WriteExtensions false --ez DeleteData false --es TimeFrom "1970-1-1" --es TimeTo "2015-1-1"
+*am startservice -a eu.faircode.backpacktrack2.WRITE_GPX --es TrackName "Test" --ez WriteExtensions false --ez DeleteData false --es TimeFrom "1970-1-1" --es TimeTo "2015-1-1"*

+Note that there is not any interaction with the user interface for any of the actions.

 Android permissions
 -------------------